basnijholt/dotbins/README.md

 dotbins will auto-detect the latest release, choose the appropriate asset for your platform, and install binaries to the specified `tools_dir` (defaults to `~/.dotbins`).

+> [!NOTE]
+> dotbins excels at auto-detecting the correct assets and binary paths for many tools.
+> Always try the minimal configuration first!

 When auto-detection isn't possible or you want more control, you can provide detailed configuration:

 ```yaml